springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 Now we show two cooperative SIR diseases.
 In isolation, each of these diseases would be unable to start an epidemic.
-However, together, they can, and depending on stochastic effects, we can see some intersting osillatory behavior.
+However, together, they can, and depending on stochastic effects, we can see some interesting osillatory behavior.

 To the best of  our knowledge, this oscillatory behavior has not been studied previously.